blackstork-io/fabric/README.md

 </div>

-**Fabric** is an open-source Command-Line Interface (CLI) tool with a configuration language designed to encode and automate content generation for cyber security and compliance.
+**Fabric** is an open-source Command-Line Interface (CLI) tool with a configuration language designed to encode and automate content generation for cybersecurity and compliance.

 <div align="center">
     <img src=".github/diagram.png" alt="The diagram illustrates a Fabric template and the corresponding rendered document" width="700px"/>
 </div>

-Fabric generates documents based on modular templates written in [Fabric Configuration Language](https://blackstork.io/fabric/docs/language/) (FCL).
-Template authors can delineate data requirements and content structures within the template, significantly reducing the manual effort associated with data consolidation and improving re-usability.
+Fabric generates documents from templates written in [Fabric Configuration Language](https://blackstork.io/fabric/docs/language/) (FCL).
+The templates are modular and reusable.
+By including data requirements and content structure definitions in the templates, the template authors can significantly reduce the manual effort of data consolidation and document build-up.

-The plugin ecosystem expands Fabric's capabilities by offering integrations with various platforms, data stores, and security solutions, including [JSON/CSV files](https://blackstork.io/fabric/docs/plugins/builtin/), [Elastic](https://blackstork.io/fabric/docs/plugins/elastic/), [OpenCTI](https://blackstork.io/fabric/docs/plugins/opencti/), [Splunk Cloud](https://blackstork.io/fabric/docs/plugins/splunk/), [GitHub](https://blackstork.io/fabric/docs/plugins/github/), and more.
-A comprehensive list of supported plugins is available in [the documentation](https://blackstork.io/fabric/docs/plugins/).

-To facilitate flexible content generation, Fabric content providers leverage powerful [Go templates](https://pkg.go.dev/text/template) and incorporate capabilities such as generative AI/LLMs (OpenAI API, Azure OpenAI, etc).

-Refer to [the documentation](https://blackstork.io/fabric/docs/) for in-depth details about Fabric.
+See [Tutorial](https://blackstork.io/fabric/docs/tutorial/) for an introduction to FCL and Fabric.

+Fabric templates can include static content, dynamic templates (powered by Go templates) or rely on GenAI for content generation (with [`openai`](https://blackstork.io/fabric/docs/plugins/openai/) plugin, for example).

 > [!NOTE]
 > Fabric is currently in the early stages of development, and there may be some issues.
 If you have any suggestions, ideas, or bug reports, please share them in [Fabric Community slack](https://fabric-community.slack.com/).

+## Plugins

+Fabric supports plugins that offer integrations with various platforms, data stores, and security solutions, including [JSON/CSV files](https://blackstork.io/fabric/docs/plugins/builtin/), [Elastic](https://blackstork.io/fabric/docs/plugins/elastic/), [OpenCTI](https://blackstork.io/fabric/docs/plugins/opencti/), [Splunk Cloud](https://blackstork.io/fabric/docs/plugins/splunk/), [GitHub](https://blackstork.io/fabric/docs/plugins/github/), and more.

+You can find the full list of supported plugins in [the documentation](https://blackstork.io/fabric/docs/plugins/).

-# Templates
+## Templates

-You can find free Fabric templates in [Fabric Templates](https://github.com/blackstork-io/fabric-templates) repository.
+You can find open-source templates for CTI, pentesting and SecOps use cases in [Fabric Templates](https://github.com/blackstork-io/fabric-templates) repository.

-# Installation

-# Usage

 ## Installing Fabric